NikosMav/SVM-and-PCA/README.md

 ## License

-This code is provided under the [Your License Name] license.
-Feel free to modify and use it for educational purposes.
+This project is licensed under the MIT License - see the LICENSE.md file for details.

 ---